Cleveland police ID officer after toddler son dies

-CLEVELAND (AP) — Police have identified a veteran Cleveland officer whose 2-year-old son died after apparently shooting himself with his father’s service weapon.
+CLEVELAND (AP) — Police on Saturday identified the veteran Cleveland officer whose 2-year-old son died after apparently shooting himself with his father’s service weapon.

-A Cleveland police statement Saturday morning says the investigation is in its early stages and that there have been no arrests made.
+A Cleveland police statement said the investigation was in its early stages and that there had been no arrests made.
+The officer was identified as Jose Pedro, 54, hired in 1993.

 Officers responded to a home in the northeast Ohio city around 10:30 a.m.
 Friday.
-Police say the child was taken to a hospital where he died from his injury.
+Police said the child was taken to a hospital where he died from his injury.

 Most Read Stories